bkrpub/EngineRoom/README.markdown

   * Steven Fuerst for publishing the technique to detect the number of arguments passed to a macro in an [article on overloading in C](http://locklessinc.com/articles/overloading/).

+  * ancientbuho for [unearthing](http://ancientbuho.posterous.com/xcode-logging-trick-quickly-open-a-logs-locat) how to make Xcode follow locations in log messages.

   * Among many others, for generously taking time to share their knowledge and pieces of carefully crafted code:

      * Matt Gallagher @ [Cocoa with love](http://cocoawithlove.com/)